FY LLC Learning Objectives

 The Business Savvy community is open to business students who are interested in connecting with members of the Charlton College of Business (CCB) Faculty, and involvement with Collegiate DECA (formerly known as Distributive Education Clubs of America) for student leadership opportunities.
-Students will be introduced to CCB Faculty before they are typically in the classroom usually in one’s Sophomore or Junior Year).
+Students will be introduced to CCB Faculty before they are typically in the classroom (usually in one’s Sophomore or Junior Year).
 Programming will be focused on defining a leader in business as one with deep community involvement and social/environmental responsibility as evident in the University’s and Region’s vision to become a center of sustainability and civic engagement.

 Students living in the Aspire community have a strong dedication to pursuing an academically challenging and engaging experience throughout their first year at UMass Dartmouth.
-Directed for our students in the Honors Program and our Endeavor Scholars, programming will be focused on academic success, leadership, and community service.
+Directed for our students in the Honors Program, programming will be focused on academic success, leadership, and community service.

-Engineering students (Mechanical/Electrical/Civil/ Bio-Engineering) call the Blueprint community their home as they seek support from like-minded residents, faculty, and staff engaged in one of UMass Dartmouth's largest and most academically challenging colleges.
+Some of our many Engineering students (Mechanical/Electrical/Civil/Bio-Engineering) call the Blueprint community their home as they seek support from like-minded residents, faculty, and staff engaged in one of UMass Dartmouth's largest and most academically challenging colleges.
 Programs will include RA/Faculty programming, and engineering advising sessions.
 Additional engineering students may be housed in the Leadership Community and Pulse for bio-engineers.

 The Global Perspectives community is a place for our NAVITAS students and others with international affinity or interest including study abroad.
 Students will live and learn alongside a multitude of different experiences, cultures, and interests as they apply knowledge of the world to their work here at UMass Dartmouth.
 The community will work with the NAVITAS Office, the International Students & Scholar Center, and the International Programs Office to host building-wide cultural programs and highlight current events.